≡ Menu

 Be Positive and Speak the Truth

 Regardless of why you left your job, don’t speak badly about your previous employer.
-If you do, this may cause the interviewer may wonder if you will carry a similar negative attitude to your work on their campus.
+If you do, the interviewer may wonder if you will carry a similar negative attitude to your work on their campus.

 Ways to Phrase Responses to This Question: